albassort/PuppeteerMasterRPC/README.md

   - JSON RPC

 # Limitations
-Current, each connection is page.
-So to use multiple pages at once you need multiple socket connection, but multiple threads works because there is a lock while processing each command
+Currently, each connection is a page in the browser.
+So to use multiple pages at once you need multiple socket connection, but multiple threads works because there is a lock while processing each command.
+The browser will switch to the requesting connection before executing your request.

+After each connection disconnects, the page is destroyed.

 # Packet Format